EduhG/weather_app/README.md

 ## How do I run this project locally?

 The app is bundled with a database which contains some data.
-To run the app as is visit link and use:
+To run the app with the default username and password check it out [here]: https://temp-grapher.herokuapp.com/:
 #
     Username: edwin
     Password: admin2016